MubashirSiddiqui/CrossBrowser-TestScript/README.md

 # CrossBrowser-TestScript

-To Create a Cross test Script
+To Create a Cross Browser test Script